Deer Valley Skiing at a Glance

 Summit Elevation 9,570′

-21 Lifts, 101 Trails plus Glades
+21 Lifts, 103 Trails plus Glades

 Snowfall 300″ annually

-Deer Valley slopes coined over $400 million in silver int he late 1880s.
+Deer Valley slopes coined over $400 million in silver in the late 1880s.
 Today the gold rush is in real estate, as magnificent mountain mansions hug the hillsides.
 Enjoy skiing Hidden Treasure and Legal Tender named for the silver discovered in here in 1868, and check out the slopeside “cabins” that have cashed in.

-Deer Valley’s best luxury ski hotels are on the mountain, the St Regis and Montage both grace these slopes with beautiful suites, fire pits and spas, and top dining.
+Deer Valley’s best luxury ski hotels are on the mountain, the St Regis and Montage both grace these slopes with big beautiful suites, fire pits and spas, and top dining.

-Après ski at Deer Valley, Stein Eriksen’s Lodge is the 5-star place to be seen, the legendary Olympic Gold medalist Stein passed away in 2015, but cocktails on the sun terrace or the cozy bar continue in his historic lodge.
+Après ski at Deer Valley, Stein Eriksen’s Lodge is the 5-star place to be seen, the legendary Olympic Gold medalist Stein passed away in 2015, but cocktails on the sun terrace or in the cozy bar continue in his historic lodge.
 Stein proudly served as Deer Valley’s director of skiing since the resort opened in 1981.
-Another Deer Valley après ski option is to ski to the St Regis Terrace Cafe, sip and watch the Fire Garden sparks and the Champagne sabre event.
+Another Deer Valley après ski option is to ski to the St Regis Terrace Cafe, sip and watch the Fire Garden sparks and the Champagne sabering event.
 See the top Après Ski in Utah.

 “Travel is the only thing you buy that makes you richer.”